 Weed control in organically managed orchards requires special attention to prevent problems before they start.
-Any method that reduces the amount of weed seed in the orchard will diminish weed numbers over time.
+Any method that reduces the amount of weed seed in the orchard will diminish weed populations over time.
 One of the best ways to prevent weed problems is to control existing weeds before they go to seed.
-It is usually best to use conventional tactics, including synthetic herbicides, for one or two years after planting; this helps reduce the weed seed bank and weed numbers, and makes weed control by organically-approved means less expensive later.
-However, this approach will require three more years of not using synthetic herbicides in the orchard for it to be certified as organic.If the site is not already certified organic, herbicides can be used until the transition time to organic begins, which can be very helpful in ridding the area of these hard-to-control perennial weeds.

-It is essential to correctly identify the diversity of weeds infesting the orchard or planting site.
+The first step in developing a weed management program is to correctly identify the diversity of weeds infesting the orchard or planting site.
 Become familiar with each weed's growth and reproductive habits in order to choose the most effective management options.
 See the weed photos linked to the weeds in the list of COMMON AND SCIENTIFIC NAMES OF WEEDS.

 Weed Management Before Planting

-Repeating a cycle of irrigation followed by cultivation several times to germinate and destroy young weeds can reduce the amount of weed seed in the orchard soil.
+Repeating several times a cycle of irrigation followed by cultivation to germinate and destroy young weeds can reduce the amount of weed seed in the orchard soil.
 Cultivation works well with summer annuals but not as well with perennial weeds such as nutsedge, field bindweed, bermudagrass, and johnsongrass.
-If the site is not already certified organic, herbicides can be used until the transition time to organic begins.
-This can be very helpful in ridding the area of these hard-to-control perennial species.
-Or, if most of the weed seeds are located in the surface 4 inches of soil, a soil-inverting plow can be used to bury them deeply so that they cannot germinate or successfully emerge.
-Use a soil-inverting plow such as a Kverneland plow because a standard moldboard plow will not sufficiently invert the soil in most cases.
+If the site is not already certified organic, herbicides can be used until the transition time to organic begins, which can be very helpful in reducing the number of these hard-to-control perennials.
+Or, if most of the weed seeds on the site are located in the surface 4 inches of soil, a soil-inverting plow can be used to bury them deeply so that they cannot germinate.
+Use a soil-inverting plow such as a Kverneland plow; a moldboard plow will not sufficiently invert the soil.

 In-row cultivators are equipped with a sensor or trigger mechanism that pivots the cutting arm around the tree to avoid injury.
+In-row cultivation is most successful when weeds are small.
 Several companies make cultivation equipment; those that have performed well include equipment from Bezzerides, Kimco, and L & H Manufacturing.
-They are more effective on smaller weeds.

 - Sprinkler-irrigated orchards require extra precautions to ensure proper operation of the trigger mechanism on the cultivator so that it moves away from the sprinkler head in the same way as it does for the tree.